adityanaithani/portfolio/src/routes/blog/post1.md

 ---
-title: this website
+title: This Website
 date: 08/05/2024
 updated: 05/27/2025
 categories:
-  - devlog
+  - code
-  - svelte
+  - design
 ---

 So i've been meaning to put a personal website together since high school.
 I've made a few halfassed attempts, but thanks to one of my life's greater feats of procrastination, I only really started the summer after I graduated college.